rohit1026/COIT20246-journal-Rohit-Prajapati/week5.md

 ## Objective

-The objective of this activity was to discuss hypothetical academic integrity scenarios and consider how students could avoid academic misconduct, the possible level of a breach, and the potential consequences.
+The objective of this activity was to discuss a hypothetical academic integrity scenario and consider how students could avoid academic misconduct, the possible level of a breach, the likely consequences, and the future implications if the misconduct was not detected.

 ## Selected Scenario

-**Scenario:** `<Insert the scenario provided by the tutor>`
+### Scenario: Sharing and Copying an Individual Assignment

+A student was required to complete an individual programming assignment.
+The assessment instructions stated that the work had to be completed independently and that students were not permitted to share their solutions with other students.

+The student was struggling with the programming task and asked a classmate for help.
+Instead of only discussing the programming concepts, the classmate sent the student their completed assignment.
+The student copied significant sections of the solution, changed some variable names and formatting, and submitted the assignment as their own work.

+The student who provided the completed assignment also knew that the assessment was an individual task but still shared their solution with the other student.

+The issue was later identified when the two submissions were compared and significant similarities were found.

 ### Discussion

-The selected scenario involved a student who `<briefly describe what happened in the scenario>`.

-The main issue in this situation was that the student's actions could affect the integrity and fairness of the assessment process.
-Students are expected to complete assessment work honestly and follow the academic integrity requirements provided by the university.
+The selected scenario involved both students participating in behaviour that could compromise the integrity and fairness of an individual assessment.

+The main issue was that the student who submitted the copied work represented another student's work as their own.
+The student who shared the completed assignment also contributed to the problem because the assessment instructions did not permit students to share their solutions.

+This scenario was interesting because it demonstrated that academic integrity is not only about copying information from websites or sources.
+It can also involve students sharing answers or working together in ways that are not permitted by the assessment requirements.

+CQUniversity explains that collusion can occur when students work together in ways that are not permitted, including sharing answers, co-writing individual assignments, or using another student's work.
+Academic misconduct can include plagiarism, collusion, cheating, file sharing and contract cheating.

-### a) How the Student Could Have Avoided the Problem
+## a) How the Students Could Have Avoided the Problem

-The student could have avoided the problem by:
+The students could have avoided the problem by:

-1. Completing the assessment using their own work and understanding rather than using unauthorised material or assistance.
+1. **Following the assessment instructions:**
+   The student should have completed the individual assessment independently and should not have copied another student's completed solution.

-2. Asking the tutor for clarification or support when they were unsure about assessment requirements.
+2. **Asking the tutor for help:**
+   If the student did not understand the programming task, they could have asked the tutor or Unit Coordinator for clarification rather than requesting another student's completed assignment.

+3. **Discussing concepts rather than exchanging answers:**
+   Students can study together where collaboration is allowed, but they should avoid sharing completed answers or solutions when the assessment requires individual work.

+4. **Starting the assessment earlier:**
+   Beginning the assessment earlier would have given the student more time to understand the requirements, practise the programming concepts and seek legitimate academic support.

+5. **The other student should not have shared the completed assignment:**
+   Even though the second student had completed their own work, they should have refused to provide the solution because sharing it could contribute to academic misconduct.

-### b) Academic Integrity Breach and Outcome
+## b) Academic Integrity Breach and Outcome

+### Breach Level

+**Breach type:** Potential academic misconduct involving **collusion and/or plagiarism**.

+The student's submission could be considered a breach because significant parts of another student's work were submitted as their own.
+The student who shared the completed solution may also face academic integrity consequences because the sharing of assessment answers was not permitted.

+CQUniversity identifies collusion as working together in ways that are not permitted, such as sharing answers, co-writing individual assignments, or using another student's work.
+Academic misconduct is considered a breach of academic integrity.

+### Likely Outcome

-Based on the scenario, the relevant academic integrity level and outcome should be identified according to the applicable CQU policy.
+The exact outcome would depend on the evidence, circumstances of the case, and CQUniversity's academic integrity process.
+It would not be appropriate to assume that every case automatically receives the same penalty.

-**Breach level:** `<Insert level from tutor scenario / CQU policy>`

-**Likely outcome:** `<Insert outcome discussed in class>`

-The outcome is intended to address the academic integrity issue and maintain fairness across students completing the assessment.
+Possible outcomes can include educational requirements or other academic integrity outcomes and penalties.
+Depending on the circumstances, CQU lists outcomes such as referral to the Academic Learning Centre, completion of Foundations of Academic Integrity, replacement assessment with a maximum pass grade, a fail for the assessment task, or a fail/not competent grade for the unit.
+More serious cases can have more significant consequences.

+For this scenario, a likely academic consequence could be a penalty affecting the assessment result, such as receiving zero or a fail for the assessment, depending on the outcome of the academic integrity process.

+### Is the Outcome Fair?

+Our group discussed whether an academic integrity penalty would be fair.

+We considered that academic integrity rules are important because students who complete their assessments honestly invest their own time and effort.
+If another student receives marks for copied work, it could create an unfair advantage over students who completed their work independently.

+At the same time, we discussed that each case should be considered individually because the circumstances and evidence may differ between students.
+The university's process therefore allows the circumstances of an individual case to be considered before an outcome or penalty is determined.

-### c) Future Ramifications
+## c) Future Ramifications

-If academic misconduct occurs but is not detected during the teaching term, it may still create problems later.
-Evidence of misconduct can potentially be identified through later investigations or assessment-related processes.
-It can also affect confidence in the student's submitted work and may have consequences under university academic integrity procedures.
+If a student performs academic misconduct but is not caught during the teaching term, there can still be future ramifications.

+For the student who submitted the copied work:

+- They may receive marks for knowledge and skills that they have not actually developed.
+- They may struggle with later subjects because they did not properly understand the underlying concepts.
+- The academic integrity issue could potentially be identified later through assessment reviews or other university processes.
+- If the misconduct is subsequently investigated, the student may still face an academic integrity outcome or penalty.
+- A fail result for a unit could affect future enrolments and study progression.

+For the student who shared the work:

+- They may also face academic integrity consequences if their involvement in sharing the assessment is established.
+- Sharing completed assessment solutions can negatively affect other students and the fairness of the assessment process.
+- It may create an academic integrity issue even though the student originally completed their own work.

+For other students:

+- Students who complete their assessments honestly may be disadvantaged if another student receives an academic result through copied work.
+- It can reduce confidence that assessment results accurately represent individual knowledge and skills.

+Therefore, avoiding academic misconduct is important not only for an individual student's results but also for maintaining fairness and trust within the university community.

 ## Recommendations to Other Students

+### 1. Complete Assessment Work Honestly

-1. **Complete assessment work honestly:** Students should use their own work and only use resources or assistance that are permitted by the assessment requirements.
+Students should complete individual assessments using their own work and understanding.
+They should only use resources, collaboration, or assistance that are explicitly permitted by the assessment requirements.
+Students should never share or submit another student's completed assessment as their own.

-2. **Ask for help when unsure:** If there is uncertainty about collaboration, referencing, artificial intelligence, or other assessment requirements, students should ask the tutor or university for clarification before submitting the work.
+### 2. Ask for Help When Unsure

+If a student is struggling with an assessment, they should ask the tutor, Unit Coordinator or appropriate university support service for assistance.
+It is better to ask for legitimate academic support than to copy another student's work or share completed assessment answers.

+## Conclusion

+This scenario demonstrated that academic integrity applies to both the student who copies work and the student who knowingly shares work when sharing is not permitted.
+Academic misconduct can have consequences for individual students and can also affect the fairness of assessment for other students.

+The main lesson from the discussion was that students should understand the assessment requirements, complete individual work independently, and seek appropriate academic support whenever they are unsure or experiencing difficulties.

 ---